tlarnold10/rustPresentation/presentation/rust/slides.md

 - Low(er) level language that allows the developer to manage memory.
 - Mostly used for systems level programming.
 - Statically and strongly typed language (reliability)
-- Secure and modern replacement for c and c++
+- Secure and modern replacement for C and C++

 ---
 transition: slide-left